-MeHI’s Learning Collaboratives offer a forum for stakeholders to discuss topics that challenge the healthcare community, share their experiences, and develop innovative resources to help healthcare professionals address complex issues.
+MeHI’s Learning Collaboratives provide a forum for stakeholders to discuss and address topics that challenge the healthcare community.
+Participants share their experiences and develop innovative resources to help other healthcare professionals and organizations.
 MeHI hosts the Learning Collaboratives based on topics identified in cooperation with participants.

 The goal of each Learning Collaborative is twofold:

-- Bring together a diverse group of participants, representing multiple healthcare specialties from geographic areas across the Commonwealth, to offer their unique perspectives on the selected topic; and
+- Bring together a diverse group of participants, representing multiple healthcare sectors from areas across the Commonwealth, to offer their unique perspectives on the selected topic; and

 - Use those perspectives to generate a comprehensive set of resources that can be shared with the broader healthcare community.